wbhart/mpir/build.vc10/readme.txt

 Test Automation
 ===============

-After they have been built the tests cn be run using the Python script run-tests.py in the build.vc10\mpir-tests directory.
+After they have been built the tests can be run using the Python script run-tests.py in the build.vc10\mpir-tests directory.
 To see the test output the python script should be run in a command window from within these sub-directories:

     cmd>run-tests.py

 and the output can be directed to a file:

     cmd>run-tests.py >out.txt

 When an MPIR library is built the file 'last_build.txt' is  written to the buid.vc10 subdirectory giving details of the build configuration.
 These details are then used to run the MPIR tests and this means that